Experiential Learning Depot

 • An explanation of what a personal learning plan is and what it is used for.
 Explain to students that the idea is to use the personal learning plan template to develop a plan for the learning year around their personal interest, needs, and goals.

 • A schedule for using the PLP.
 This piece is important.
 It's great to establish a routine for building, managing, and revisiting personal learning plans.
 Students build their personal learning plans, write goals, and develop a learning plan for the year.
-But they don't put their PLP's aside after that and never look at them again.
-They need to revisit them often for the purpose of PLP's to be met.
+They revisit them often.
 I'll get more into detail on revisiting PLP's in another step.
 Just make sure you communicate with students whatever schedule or routine you come up with so that they know what to expect.

 A very important part of making a personal learning plan is having insight about what each student needs.
 It is difficult to personalize learning if you and your students (or combination of both) haven't identified who they and what they need in order to be happy, passionate about learning, and succeed both academically and personally.

-After students have completed the "About Me" portion they can begin to develop goals for the learning year.
+After students have completed the "About Me" portion of the personal learning plan template, they can begin to develop goals for the session or time period that the PLP covers.
 They can write personal goals, academic goals, career goals, etc.

-You can have them get their goals down in their personal learning plan templates in a variety of ways.
+You can have students get their goals down in their personal learning plan templates in a variety of ways.
 I have my students develop goals on their own.
-They record those goals in their personal learning plan template in the slide designated for goals.
-Then I meet with my students one-on-one to develop their personal learning plan for the session.
+They record those goals in the template slide designated for goals.
+Then I meet with my students one-on-one to co-develop their personal learning plans for the session.
 I look over their goals at that time and make tweaks if needed.

 5. Personal Learning Plan Development Meeting:

-I meet with students one-on-one to go over the first parts of their personal learning plans, which includes the "about me" portion that they completed on their own, and the goals, which they may or may not have completed on their own depending on how you chose to approach goal writing.
+I meet with students one-on-one to go over the first parts of their personal learning plan templates, which includes the "about me" portion that they completed on their own and goals that they've set for themselves.
 Consider including parents in this meeting.

 My students spend about 50% of the day strictly working on self-directed PBL's.
 Another 10% is a morning meeting, and the remaining hours are dedicated to seminars.
 Our students choose which seminars they would like to attend, and that choice is largely based on their personal learning plans - their interests, goals, etc.